Dmunch04/EVEPY/README.md

 You can install it with pip (https://pypi.org/project/evepy/)

 ```
   pip install evepy
 ```

-Another way is to clone the repo and import the python file (`Eve.py`) If none of them, you can also put the GitHub URL in your `requirements.txt` file (https://pip.pypa.io/en/stable/user_guide/#requirements-files)
+Another way is to clone the repo and import the Eve folder.
+If none of them, you can also put the GitHub URL in your `requirements.txt` file (https://pip.pypa.io/en/stable/user_guide/#requirements-files)

 <br>